 The Group also has a Corporate Social Responsibility Policy which further defines its stance on modern slavery.
 In addition, a Whistleblowing policy is in place which encourages the reporting of any wrongdoing which is in the public interest.

-The Group has a Group Data Protection & Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
-The Group Data Protection & Compliance Officer undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.
+The Group has an Associate Director - Legal, to whom all concerns regarding modern slavery should be addressed.
+The Associate Director - Legal undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.